syukranDev/inventory_app/README.md

 ## Misc:
 ```
->> Populate Data button can be seen by user's roles = 'admin' only'
+>> Populate Data button can be seen by user with roles = 'admin' only'
 >> For the sake of simplicity and time constraint,
    - All backend API is unprotected.
 No JWT token needed.
    - Password is non-hashed.